djaus2/Soft-ata/README.md

 # Soft-ata Version 10.100

 ---
-> Note: This main brabnch has been merged from V10.001 development branch
+> Note: This main branch has been merged from V10.001 development branch
-> Note also: All code folders have been moved to  /code folder.
+> In that all code folders were been moved to  /code folder.
 ---

 ## Index this page: